WangRongsheng/awesome-LLM-resourses/README.md

 29. [Agentarium](https://github.com/Thytu/Agentarium): open-source framework for creating and managing simulations populated with AI-powered agents.
 30. [smolagents](https://github.com/huggingface/smolagents): a barebones library for agents.
 Agents write python code to call tools and orchestrate other agents.
 31. [Cooragent](https://github.com/LeapLabTHU/cooragent): Cooragent is an AI agent collaboration community.
+32. [Agno](https://github.com/agno-agi/agno): Agno is a lightweight library for building Agents with memory, knowledge, tools and reasoning.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>